-Tennessee State Apiarist, Michael Studer, Tennessee Dept. of Agriculture, Regulatory Services, Ellington Agricultural Center, Box 40627, Melrose Station, 440 Hogan Road, Porter Bldg., Nashville, TN 37204, (615) 837-5342.
+Tennessee State Apiarist, Michael Studer, Tennessee Dept. of Agriculture, Consumer and Industry Services, Ellington Agricultural Center, Box 40627, Melrose Station, 440 Hogan Road, Porter Bldg., Nashville, TN 37204, (615) 837-5342.
 E-Mail: Mike.Studer@tn.gov.
 The State Apiarist’s areas of responsibility include colony inspection, entry permits, moving colonies, pollination list, apiary registration, County or Area Beekeeping Associations Apiary Inspection Grants, collaborative research and education with the State Apiculturist and other regulatory issues.
 Contact Michael Studer for colony inspection, entry permits, moving colonies, pollination list, apiary registration, County or Area Beekeeping Associations Apiary Inspection Grants and other regulatory issues.

 Tennessee State Apiculturist, Dr. John Skinner, The University of Tennessee, Entomology & Plant Pathology Dept, 205 Ellington PSB, 2431 Joe Johnson Dr, Knoxville, TN 37996-4560, (865) 974-7138.
 E-Mail: email@example.com.
 The State Apiculturist’s areas of responsibility include education, research, extension and treatment recommendations.
 Contact John Skinner for information and materials related to education, extension, research and treatment recommendations.